Scalable performance

 Kill your Redis.
 Keep your speed.

-Point a Harper resource at an external data source.
+Point a Harper resource at your pricing or inventory service.
 Harper fetches, caches, and serves it, with configurable TTL and automatic stampede protection.
 No Redis, no middleware.

 Documentation